ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 * Don't let email become your job.

   * Rather than having email open all day or monitoring it continuously, check email a fixed times each day.
-  * Disable email notifications on your phone. ough this one in particular may seem blasphemous, I encourage you to try it.
+  * Disable email notifications on your phone.
+Though this one in particular may seem blasphemous, I encourage you to try it.
 Not only does it significantly reduce the number of notifications you receive, but you'll find yourself building a new habit of proactively checking email when you're ready to engage. is makes email an intentional activity instead of a continual background nuisance.

 * Get to inbox zero every day.
   * Invest time in learning your email tool or use optional email assistant add-ons/plugins that help sort and triage email so that, by the end of the day, every day, you'll have zero unread emails.
-  * Zeroing your inbox doesn t mean acting on or responding to every email.
-If you're using email as a to-do list, that's fine (though it's not ideal see Meetings and Time Management, page 28, for better to-do list alternatives); just make sure to triage your email to-do list out of your core inbox so that you won t confuse it with untriaged emails.
+  * Zeroing your inbox doesn't mean acting on or responding to every email.
+If you're using email as a to-do list, that's fine (though it's not ideal see Meetings and Time Management, page 28, for better to-do list alternatives); just make sure to triage your email to-do list out of your core inbox so that you won't confuse it with untriaged emails.

 * Don't problem-solve in email.